bronzehedwick/chrisdeluca/README.md

 # Chris DeLuca's blog

 This site uses [Hugo](https://gohugo.io) and a custom theme.
-Feel free to take what you want from it, but please share any code you create under the GPL v3 license terms.
+Feel free to take what you want from it, or make a pull request if you feel the urge.